 Vanguard grew into the powerhouse mutual fund company it is today by taking care of its clients and genuinely looking after their interests.
 Vanguard funds really started and continue to accelerate the trend of fee compression.
 We all collectively pay less in fees and expenses and enjoy better returns because of the index revolution started and led by Vanguard’s founder Jack Bogle.

-It’s not particularly easy to narrow down the universe of Vanguard funds to just seven of the very best Vanguard index funds.
+It’s not particularly easy to narrow down the universe of Vanguard funds to just eight of the very best Vanguard index funds.
 And this list shouldn’t be considered a comprehensive portfolio.

 With that said, let’s jump into it.